ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 publishdate: 2023-02-03T00:00:00+02:00
 lastmod: 2023-02-03T00:00:00+02:00
 tags: [ "Azure", "Azure CLI", "Application Insights", "Bicep", "Continuous Integration", "Infra as Code", "PowerShell" ]
 summary: "In this post I explain how to deploy an Azure workbook using Bicep and set environment specific variables.
-I'll also show how to deploy an Application Insights function with the Azure CLI."
+I'll also show how to deploy an Application Insights kusto query function with the Azure CLI."
 draft: true
 ---

 In my [previous blog post](/blog/2023/02/28/azure-workbook-tips-and-tricks/) we created an [Azure Workbook](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) to gain more insight into the use of our API's hosted in Azure API Management.
-In this blog post I'll show you how to deploy this workbook, and the kusto function it uses, with Bicep.
+In this blog post I'll show you how to deploy this workbook, and the kusto query function it uses, with Bicep.

 - [Deploy workbook based on ARM template](#deploy-workbook-based-on-arm-template)
 - [Load workbook from file](#load-workbook-from-file)